zilliztech/attu/README.md

   -p 3000:3000 \
   -e MILVUS_ADDRESS=host.docker.internal:19530 \
   -v attu-data:/data \
-  zilliz/attu:v3.0.0-beta.6
+  zilliz/attu:v3.0.0
 ```

-Open http://localhost:3000 and connect to Zilliz Cloud or your open-source Milvus 3.x instance.
+Open http://localhost:3000 and connect to Zilliz Cloud or an open-source Milvus 2.6.0+ or 3.x instance.

 The Docker image stores its SQLite database at `/data/attu.db` by default.
 The `-v attu-data:/data` volume persists your saved connections, agent conversations, and preferences across container restarts.